blocknetdx/xquery-v2/README.md

-AVAX running locally and you want to ensure AVAX indexing speed is not limited by the public source of AVAX blockchain data, you may wish to set the `API_URL` to something like `http://172.31.11.28:9650/ext/bc/C/rpc` ...where `172.31.11.28` is the IP of the local `avax` container.
+AVAX running locally and you want to ensure AVAX indexing speed is not limited by the public source of AVAX blockchain data, you may wish to set the `API_URL` to something like `http://172.31.11.28:9650/ext/bc/C/rpc` ...where `172.31.11.28` is the IP of the local `avax` container.<br>
 NOTE: the values of the environment variables like `API_URL` set in `xquery2/xquery/config.py` can be overridden by passing the env variable on the command line.
-See [Run Multiple Instances Simultaneously](/#run-multiple-instances-simultaneously) for examples.
+See [Run Multiple Instances Simultaneously](#run-multiple-instances-simultaneously) for examples.

 ## Database

 ## Basic Example - index *only one* blockchain
-(Skip to [Run Multiple Instances Simultaneously](/#run-multiple-instances-simultaneously) if you plan to run indexing on multiple chains simultaneously).
+(Skip to [Run Multiple Instances Simultaneously](#run-multiple-instances-simultaneously) if you plan to run indexing on multiple chains simultaneously).

 Run the following commands to create the database tables: